-AIDS-related lymphoma is a type of cancer called non-Hodgkin lymphoma.
-It grows in some people with AIDS.
+AIDS-related lymphoma is a type of cancer called non-Hodgkin lymphoma (NHL).
+Childrenwith AIDS have a higher risk forthis cancer.
 AIDS is a disease that weakens the immune system.
-AIDS raises the risk for long-term (chronic) disease, such as cancer.
+AIDS raises the risk for infection and for long-term (chronic) diseases, such as cancer.

 AIDS-related lymphoma grows in the white blood cells of the lymphatic system.
 The lymphatic system is part of the immune system.
-It helps to fight diseases and infections.
-The lymphatic system also helps with balancing fluids in different parts of the body.
+It helps fight diseases and infections.
+The lymphatic system also helps balance fluids in different parts of the body.
 The lymphatic system includes:

 What causes AIDS-related lymphoma in a child?

 HIV is the virus that causes AIDS.
-People are usually infected with HIV through contact with the blood or other body fluids of someone with HIV or AIDS.
-In children, this usually happens during pregnancy, labor and delivery, or breastfeeding with a mother who has HIV or AIDS.
+People are often infected with HIV through contact with the blood or other body fluids of someone with HIV or AIDS.
+In children, this often happens during pregnancy, labor and delivery, or breastfeeding with a mother who has HIV or AIDS.

-The HIV virus attacks the body's immune system in people with AIDS.
-This makes it more difficult for the immune system to fight cancers and infections.
-People with AIDS have an increased chance of growing lymphoma and other types of cancer.
+The HIV virus attacks the body's immune system.
+This makes it harderfor the immune system to fight cancers and infections.
+People with AIDS have an increased chance of lymphoma and other types of cancer.
 They're also at a high risk for infections.

 What are the symptoms of AIDS-related lymphoma in a child?

 Your child may have many different symptoms.
-It depends on the type of lymphoma and where it is located.
+It depends on the type of lymphoma and where itis.
 Symptoms may include:

 - Swollen, painless lymph nodes in the neck, underarm, or groin